 There are many ways to distribute your HTML5 content to end users.
-Amongst these are Apps, exports to your Learning Management Systems, Deep Links, etc. However, there is one publication method which is the most straight-forward one: Let end users access the content from ttps' built-in Web Publisher.
-Now, your concrete needs might vary but if your end users access your content e.g. predominantly with their Smartphones you might want to optimize your Web Publisher view to comply with this usage pattern.
+Amongst these are Apps, exports to your Learning Management System(s), Deep Links, etc. However, there is one publication method which is the most straight-forward one: Let end users access the content from tts performance suite's built-in portal, the WebAccess.
+Now, your concrete needs might vary but if your end users access your content e.g. predominantly with their Smartphones, you might want to optimize your Web Publisher view to comply with this usage pattern.
 Certainly, our Professional Services team is gladly available to discuss a wide range of possibilities with you and will help you in implementing the best fitting solution.